-We've collated the very best document scanners for teachers so you can find the perfect model for your needs.
+Here are the very best document scanners for teachers to help you find the one that serves your needs best.

 1. IPEVO Do-Cam: Best document camera overall